rbuchmeier/LCB-GSheets/README.md

 ## Installation

+Install with npm:
+`npm install`

+You will also need a `.env` file in the root of the project.
+If you don't have access to that file, create it, then add:
+`GSHEET_ID=<your google sheet id>`
+You can get the ID from the URL of the sheet (e.g. https://docs.google.com/spreadsheets/d/<id>/edit#gid=0) You will also need a header row in the sheet with the following columns:
+- Date Uploaded
+- User
+- Comment
+- File_Name

+## Running the app

-In order to run this project locally you will need:
+In order to run this project locally run:
-- `npm install`
 - `npm run`

-## Local Data

-There is currently no way to test this except on the production gcp function and gsheet.
+Please be aware which GSheet you are uploading to.
+Try to stay out of production.
+There is a gsheet specifically created for testing in the zTEST folder.

 ## Deployment